-The Senior Board is the CFP’s highest body and is responsible for fulfilling the Council’s mission, the performance of its tasks, the definition of its plan of action and the approval of its internal regulations.
+The Senior Board is CFP’s highest body and is responsible for fulfilling the Council’s mission, the performance of its tasks, the definition of its action plan and the approval of its internal regulations.

 The Senior Board is a collegiate body and comprises five members, appointed by the Council of Ministers following a joint proposal from the Chair of the Court of Auditors and the Governor of the Bank of Portugal.
-The current members were appointed by Council of Ministers Resolutions no. 1/2012 (19 January), no. 35/2014 (18 November) and no. 105/2017 (19 July) and no. 34/2019 (15 February).
+The current members were appointed by the Council of Ministers Resolutions no. 1/2012 (19 January), no. 35/2014 (18 November), no. 105/2017 (19 July) and no. 34/2019 (15 February).

 Paul de GrauweVice-President

 Paul De Grauwe is John Paulson Professor in European Political Economy at the London School of Economics.
 He is also a Research Fellow at the Centre for European Policy Studies, in Brussels, and at Centre for Economic Policy Research, in London.
 Paul De Grauwe was a member of the Belgian Federal Parliament between 1991 and 2003.
 He was also a member of the Group of Economic Policy Analysis advising the European Comission President, José Manuel Durão Barroso.